Yunusib12/foodie/README.md

 - Save the restaurant that you like for future reference
 - Create an account to access the list of saved restaurant
 - Get information on a specific restaurant
+- Get all the restaurants saved by a user

 #### Search for restaurant in Boston by simply calling the endpoint with a {GET} request
 `https://foodie.afriticgroup.com/api/v1/restaurantdata?limit=1&q=Boston`